philiparvidsson/Modern-Shell-Language/doc/syntax.md

 ## Conditional Statements

-Conditional statements build syntactic suger on boolean operations to provide a more natural and intuitive way to perform operations only when certain conditions are met.
+Conditional statements build syntactic sugar on boolean operations to provide a more natural and intuitive way to perform operations only when certain conditions are met.

 ```javascript
 include('stdio.js')